Hampton University: Student activities

-Greek Life and organizations

 Athletics

-Hampton's colors are reflex blue and white, and their sports_nickname is "The Pirates".
-Hampton sports teams participate in NCAA Division I (FCS for football) in the Big South Conference.
-They joined this in 2018 upon leaving the Mid-Eastern Athletic Conference.
-Before joining the Big South, Hampton won MEAC titles in many sports, including football, men's and women's basketball, men's and women's track, and men's and women's tennis.
-Hampton is one of two NCAA Division 1 HBCU institutions (along with Tennessee State University, in the Ohio Valley Conference) to not be a member of the Mid-Eastern Athletic Conference or Southwestern Athletic Conference.
+Hampton sports teams participate in NCAA Division I (FCS for football) in the Coastal Athletic Association (CAA).
+They joined in 2022 upon leaving the Mid-Eastern Athletic Conference and then later the Big South Conference.
+Hampton is one of three NCAA Division I HBCU institutions (along with Tennessee State University, in the Ohio Valley Conference and CAA rival North Carolina A&T) to not be a member of the Mid-Eastern Athletic Conference or Southwestern Athletic Conference.

 In 2016, Hampton became the first and only HBCU to field a Division I men's lacrosse team.
 ESPN held a broadcast on campus preceding the inaugural game in Armstrong Stadium.

 Hampton is the only HBCU with a competitive sailing team.

 In 2001, the Hampton basketball team won its first NCAA tournament game, when they beat Iowa State 58–57, in one of the largest upsets of all time.
 They were only the fourth fifteen-seed to upset a two-seed in the tournament's history.
 They returned to the tournament a year later, as well as in 2006, 2011, 2015 and 2016, having won their conference basketball tournament.
 Their NCAA tournament record is 2–6, including the play-in game.

-The "Lady Pirates" basketball team has seen great success as well, and made trips to the NCAA tournament in 2000, 2003, 2004, 2010–2014, and 2017.
+The "Lady Pirates" basketball team has made trips to the NCAA tournament in 2000, 2003, 2004, 2010–2014, and 2017.
 In 1988, as a Division II school, the Lady Pirates won the NCAA Women's Division II Basketball Championship, defeating West Texas State.
 In 2011, as a number-13 seed, the Lady Pirates nearly upset Kentucky, but fell in overtime, 66–62.
 In 2015, the Lady Pirates played in the Women's NIT, where they defeated Drexel 45–42 in the opening round.
 However, in the second round, the team lost to West Virginia 57–39.

 The Pirates won their conference title in football in 1997, shared the title 1998 and 2004, and won it again outright in 2005 and 2006.
 From 2004 to 2006, the team won three MEAC Championships and three SBN-Black College National Championships, and was ranked in the Division I FCS top 25 poll each year.
 The Pirates also sent five players to the NFL Combine in 2007, the most out of any FCS subdivision school for that year.
 They have also been dominant in tennis, winning the MEAC from 1996 to 1999, 2001–2003 and 2007 for the men, and 1998 and 2002–2004 for the women.

 Major rivals include Norfolk State University, located across Hampton Roads in downtown Norfolk, and Howard University in Washington, D.C.

 In 2019, Hampton revived their rivalry with Virginia Union University from Richmond, Virginia.

+Student organizations

+There are over 55 student organizations on campus in arts, athletics, community service, leadership, religion, and student government.